Carloschi7/C7Engine/README.md

 ## Building on Linux Ubuntu

-To build the library on Ubuntu, execute the following command
+To build the library on Ubuntu, execute the following commands

 1) `$ sudo apt-get install libglfw3 libglfw3-dev libglew-dev libassimp-dev`